pszemraj/vid2cleantxt/README.md

 ## I've found x repo / script / concept that I think you should incorporate or collaborate with the author.

 Send me a message / start a discussion!
 Always looking to improve.
+Or create an issue, that works too.

 ## Citations